mhkfchun/mhkfchun.github.io/essays/planning-ahead.md

 ## So Much To Choose From

-There's so much I learned from ICS 314, meaning there's so many choices to pick from in writing about the experiences I've had and the lessons I've learned.
+There's so much I learned from this software engineering class, meaning there's so many choices to pick from in writing about the experiences I've had and the lessons I've learned.

 The multitude of new shortcuts and options in coding with javascript and the different frameworks that allow you to do a lot more with a lot less.